-People around the world depend on herbs for treating sickness and disease.
-From aromatherapy to Zen meditation, there are many methods that deliver excellent results.
+People around the world depend on medicinal herbs and herbal remedies for treating sickness and disease.
+From aromatherapy to Zen meditation and light therapy, there are many alternative medicines that deliver excellent results.

 Most medical systems have been around for thousands of years.
 India produced the first medical system, Ayurveda or the "Science of Life," 6000 years ago.
 Oriental medicine, around for more than 5,000 years, combined such specialties as herbal medicine and acupuncture.

 The Bible references herbal medicine many times in the Old and New Testaments.
 One verse, Proverbs 27:25 reads, "The hay appeareth, and the tender grass sheweth itself, and herbs of the mountains are gathered."
 Back in the days of King Solomon, people depended on prayer and herbal remedies for all their health problems.

 All cultures utilize native herbs for healing.
 Herbal medicine has many attractions.
 It can be broad-based for complete body support or specific to a particular problem.
 Herbs are relatively inexpensive.
 Herbal medicine is time-tested and safe when combined with common sense.

 Herbal medicine is affordable.
 Herbal medicines are a foundation, working through the glands to nourish the body's basic elements.
 Herbs are not addictive.
 Herbal medicines do not overwhelm the body's immune system -- instead they help build immunity.

 Many schools are located around the United States to accommodate the growing demand for professional herbalists.
 There is the Southwest Institute of Healing Arts, the East West School of Herbology, the Appalachia School of Holistic Herbalism, the American College of Acupuncture and Oriental Medicine, the Maryland University of Integrative Health (which offers a Master of Science Degree in Herbal Medicine) and many more learning institutions around the country.